-The City of Grand Rapids is proud of the high-quality and safe drinking water that we provide our customers every day, and we take this responsibility very seriously.
+We are proud of the high-quality and safe drinking water that we provide our customers every day, and we take this responsibility very seriously.
 Our customers should be confident in the system’s water quality and safety.

-Current and Proposed PFAS Levels
+Current PFAS Levels Regulation

 Currently, there is no regulatory drinking water standard for PFAS chemicals.
 In May 2016, the USEPA established a non-regulatory lifetime health advisory (LHA) for two of these chemicals; PFOS and PFOA.
 The LHA for PFOS and PFOA is 70 ppt combined, or individually if only one of the chemical is present.
 The State of Michigan has adopted the 70 ppt combined limit as well.
 The State of Michigan and EPA have PFAS limits of 70 ppt.
 There are other states and regulatory institutions that are recommending lower limits.
 We welcome this proactive approach sharing commitment to our community’s health.
 Check out the current and proposed recommendations here.